 More recently clipless pedal systems have become popular with a cycle shoe having an attached cleat upon the sole or rather underneath the sole!
 The cleat engages into the pedal and locks the rider into position.
 There are a number of different variations and manufacturers of pedal systems but effectively they all work in the same way.

 The benefit of the clipless pedal system is in economy.
-The movement of the foot is controlled and therefor there is no energy wasted trying to hold the foot in position on or around the pedal as the feet are secure.
+The movement of the foot is controlled and therefore there is no energy wasted trying to hold the foot in position on or around the pedal as the feet are secure.
 Less energy wasted on foot movement translates to more energy available to create rotational force which ultimately means forward momentum through the drive train.

-Making the move to a clipless pedal system in my view is a good move, however, during events and also during bike fittings at Doctor Sprocket’s Workshop I am encountering shorter distance Tri-athletes opting for flat pedals and trainers.
+Making the move to a clipless pedal system in my view is a good move, however, during events and also during bike fittings at Doctor Sprocket’s I am encountering shorter distance Tri-athletes opting for flat pedals and trainers.
 There is possibly some minor advantage to this in a sprint distance triathlon but opinion is divided.